Skip to main content

 (2) When a disruptive or extraordinary event interrupts and prevents a valid administration of a test at a participating school.

-(D) Breach forms of the state tests for grades three through eight, end-of-course high school tests, or the Ohio graduation tests shall be administered to a single student or all students within a participating school within a grade level or to large subgroups of students within a grade level at a participating school.
+(D) Breach forms of the state tests for grades three through eight or high school end-of-course examinations may be administered to a single student or all students within a participating school within a grade level or to large subgroups of students within a grade level at a participating school.

 (E) Test score results from the administration of a breach test form will be reported to the district and participating school at the individual, group and school level as deemed appropriate by the department.